zacwentzell/BIA660D_Group_1_Project/README.md

 Notes
 -----
+Not all documentation for functions is found in the README files, some is included within the code (.py or .ipynb) using single or multiline comments.

 **RE: *Recommendation System/Hoboken_restaurants_reviews_cleaned.csv***: Does not vectorize or even properly clean the 'Restaurant Type' data, does not deal with missing values for restaurant price.